Important Things To Know After Mediation

 Do we still go to court if we reach an agreement?

-If custody and visitation are the only issues in dispute, then both parties need notify the court of your agreement and request the court hearing be dropped.
+If custody and visitation are the only issues in dispute, then both parties may request the court hearing be dropped by notifying the court of your agreement.
 However if there are other issues that the court has been asked to act on, you must still appear on your scheduled court date.